A smooth clinical onboarding for distressed parents

 Reflections:

-This work reinforced how important it is to stay anchored in the end goal when making fast decisions.
+This work reinforced how important it is to prioritize and stay grounded in end goals for fast decisions.

 This work made clear that good onboarding, especially for mental health platforms, is more than just content or flow.
 It’s about the experience across users, clinicians, and teams.
-Taking the time to understand each perspective made it possible to design something that actually worked for all of them.
+Taking the time to understand each perspective made it possible to design something that actually worked for everyone.